AaronRegan/imdb_data_processor/README.md

 * Calculate Average Number of Votes cast for movie ratings
 * Calculate the Top 10 Rated movies according to the following forumla
   * (numVotes/averageNumberOfVotes) * averageRating
-* Calculate the top 10 actors that feature the most in the top 10 rated titles
+* Calculate the top 10 credited people that feature in the top 10 rated titles